Petingoso/dotfiles/README.md

  ## Dependencies
  This is not an intensive list but here's a reference

- Wayland: `wayland, hyprland-waybar-git, swaync, swaybg, waybar(patch for hyprland, check wiki), libinput-gestures-setup, grim, slur, swappy, wl-copy, rofi-lbonn-wayland, gammmastep, gtklock`
+ Main setup: `wayland, hyprland-waybar-git, swaync, swaybg, waybar(patch for hyprland, check wiki), libinput-gestures-setup, grim, slur, swappy, wl-copy, rofi-lbonn-wayland, gammmastep, gtklock`

 Misc applications (many complementary): `dbus, kitty, keepassxc, pcloud, nvim, gnome-polkit, pulseaudio, light, ranger`

   That should be about it.
 ## I think it looks really cool but most of it is stolen so credits to